Say Yes response remains strong

 The percentage of seniors who have applied for the scholarship is down, but that is because members of last year’s graduating class filled them out under supervision in school.
 The other numbers are ahead of last year’s pace.

 “Say Yes Cleveland scholarships helped more than 700 of last year’s CMSD graduates pay for college tuition, and we’re excited that even more of this year’s graduates are completing the steps needed to secure their scholarship for the fall,” said Diane Downing, Say Yes Cleveland executive director.
 “While many in the Class of 2020 have completed their scholarship steps, there are still many students who haven’t yet.
-I would urge those students to complete their Say Yes application to confirm their eligibility and make sure don’t miss out on a chance for a Say Yes scholarship.”
+I would urge those students to complete their Say Yes application to confirm their eligibility and make sure they don’t miss out on a chance for a Say Yes scholarship.”

 The Say Yes organization and partners are carrying on as well.
 College Now Greater Cleveland has reached its goal of recruiting more than 1,000 mentors.
 College Now assigns a mentor to every student who receives a Say Yes or College Now scholarship to help them navigate their postsecondary paths.